27 Most Iconic Cars on TV Shows and in Movies

 1. Warner Bros.'
 1989 Batmobile, 'Batman' and 'Batman Returns'

 This Batmobile isn't an actual production car and was made as a movie car, and while that means it's not overly impressive under the hood (it can only reach speeds up to 30 miles per hour), it doesn't take away from its one-of-a-kind appearance.
-This particular Batmobile was featured in Tim Burton's "Batman" movies and is currently for sale through Classic Auto Mall.
+This particular Batmobile was featured in Tim Burton's "Batman" movies.
 As far as famous cars go, this one is up there.

 1949 Buick Roadmaster Riviera Convertible